 I should note, I’ve never really suffered much from the physical side effects of PMS, except tiredness the day before and the day of.
 I did notice increased energy, but I have no idea if Jubilance helps with cramps, as I never really had any.

 My irritability was still there, but not near as bad.
-I think my most significant irritation when I PMS is my husband, more specifically, when he sits next to me and chews his food LOUDLY in my ear.
+I think my most significant irritation when I PMS is when my husband sits next to me and chews his food LOUDLY in my ear.

 While I was on Jubilance, he could have been chomping on a giant wad of chewing tobacco, and I wouldn’t have cared.